GuillaumeGomez/rfcs/text/000-rustdoc-bundle-local-resources.md

 This RFC proposes to allow rustdoc to include local images in the generated documentation by copying them into the output directory.

 This would be done by allowing users to specify the path of a local resource file in doc comments.
-The resource file would be stored in the `local.resources/{crate name}` folder.
-The `local.resources` folder will be at the "top level" of the rustdoc output level (at the same level as the `static.files` or the `src` folders).
+The resource file would be stored in the `doc.files/{crate name}` folder.
+The `doc.files` folder will be at the "top level" of the rustdoc output level (at the same level as the `static.files` or the `src` folders).

 The only local resources considered will be the ones in the markdown image syntax: `![resource title](path)`, where `<path>` is the path of the resource file relative to the source file.